 Bucket Stool Tutorial

-I was inspired to make these bucket stools to use in the classroom after reading about a few different types here, here, and here.
+I was inspired to make these bucket stools to use in the classroom after reading about them here.
 As always, I put my own spin on them so they aren’t exactly the same- only because I’m terrible at following somebody else’s directions.

 - Bucket from home improvement store